Khivan campaign of 1873

-In the Russo–Khivan War of 1873, Russia conquered the Khanate of Khiva, and it became a Russian protectorate.
+In the Russo-Khivan War of 1873, Russia conquered the Khanate of Khiva, and it became a Russian protectorate.

 Background

 Twice before, Russia had failed to subjugate Khiva.
 In 1717, Prince Bekovitch-Cherkassky marched from the Caspian and fought the Khivan army.
-The Khivans lulled him by diplomacy, then slaughtered his entire army, leaving almost no survivors.
+The Khivans lulled him with diplomacy, then slaughtered his entire army, leaving almost no survivors.
 In the Khivan campaign of 1839, Count Perovsky marched south from Orenburg.
 The unusually cold winter killed most of the Russian camels, forcing them to turn back.

 By 1868, the Russian conquest of Turkestan had captured Tashkent and Samarkand, and gained control over the khanates of Kokand in the eastern mountains and Bukhara along the Oxus River.
-This left a roughly triangular area east of the Caspian, south of the and north of the Persian border.
+This left a roughly triangular area east of the Caspian, south of the Aral Sea and north of the Persian border.
 The Khanate of Khiva was at the north end of this triangle.